MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 	    subscribed = true;
     }
     console.log("1 - Subscribed to SelfState, getting pose");
     // The value of data.message will be an object if is relevant to our slamStatus event.
-Ensure a message is relevant data by executing the code in this if statment only under the condition that the value of data.message is not a string if (typeof data.message != "string") {
+Ensure a message is relevant data by executing the code in this if statement only under the condition that the value of data.message is not a string if (typeof data.message != "string") {

     }